btabuenca/AccelerometerIoT/README.md

-# Accelerometer IoT
+# AccelerometerIoT
-Android app showing sensor data from mobile accelrometer.
+SensorManager usage example.
+Android app showing sensor data for mobile accelerometer and uploading it to Thingsboard IoT platform.

-Data is uploaded into Thingsboard platform
+Version PAS 2024 for Android Java and Kotlin DSL build.gradle.kts